 Sect: The Camarilla would not have survived in the nights following the Anarch Revolt without substantial participation from the Toreador, and they remain among its most ardent supporters.

 Appearance: Almost to the last, they are attractive in some way, whether the traditional beauty of a runway model or the dangerous allure of something more predatory.
 By definition, there is no such thing as an ugly or unattractive Toreador.
 No Toreador would ever embrace a creature that is tied to them as a childe for eternity that was not absolutely stunning and talented.
-Such a thing would be intolerable.
+Such a thing would be miserably intolerable and unforgivable amongst the Toreador.

 Background: Many Toreador hail from high-society or “bohemian” backgrounds.
 Indeed, many are themselves artists or influential among local art scenes or other subcultures.
 Actors, models, singers, musicians, dancers, sculptors, poets, playwrights, authors, and creative folk of any stripe may well find a home in the Clan, as do those who serve as patrons to (or travel in the entourages of) those artistic types.
 You will never find Toreadors with backgrounds that do not coincide with physical beauty and the arts, since a Toreador's childer are a direct reflection of the glamour and artistry they strive to foster in the world.